ludeknovy/jtl-reporter/README.md

 ![jtl gif](/assets/jtl.gif)

 ## Description
-Online reporting application to generate reports from JMeter(Taurus), Locust and other tool by either uploading JTL file or streaming data from the test run continuously.
-Jtl Reporter's main objective is to give you the possibility compare test runs with ease.
+Online reporting application to generate reports from JMeter(Taurus), Locust, and other tools by either uploading JTL(csv) file or streaming data from the test run continuously.
+Jtl Reporter's main objective is to help you to understand your performance reports better and help you to spot performance regression.

 More on [blog](https://www.ludeknovy.tech/blog/generate-intuitive-jmeter-reports-with-jtlreporter-and-taurus/)